EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

   - The parser will show the "percentage completed" as it parses the data.
   - The parser will quite once the data has been processed.
   - The parsed data files are created in the same directory as the original **raw** file

+## EmotiBit File Types
+After running the data parser, each EmotiBit data stream is split into a separate CSV file.
+In addition to the original raw data file and \_info.json file (which contains information like sampling rates and other important settings for each sensor/stream), there will be a number of additional files, each containing a specific data stream as indicated by the `_XX.csv` file suffix.
+For more details, see [EmotiBit Data Types](./Working_with_emotibit_data.md#emotibit-data-types) (below).

 ## EmotiBit Data Types
 EmotiBit data is transmitted and stored in a CSV structure using unique `TypeTags` for each type of recorded data.
 The most up-to-date list of TypeTags can be found in https://github.com/EmotiBit/EmotiBit_XPlat_Utils/blob/master/src/EmotiBitPacket.cpp